chrisK824/fastapi-g-context/README.md

 ## Installation

-To install `fastapi_g` simply use pip:
+To install `fastapi-g-context` simply use pip:

-`pip install fastapi_g`
+`pip install fastapi-g-context`

 ## Usage
-To use `fastapi_g` in your FastAPI application, follow these simple steps:
+To use `fastapi-g-context` in your FastAPI application, follow these simple steps:

-- Install the package: Ensure you have `fastapi_g` installed.
+- Install the package: Ensure you have `fastapi-g-context` installed.
 You can add it to your requirements.txt or install it directly.
-- Import the necessary components from `fastapi_g`:
+- Import the necessary components from `fastapi_g_context`:
     - `GlobalsMiddleware`
     - `g` object (the global context manager) .
 - Add the GlobalsMiddleware to your FastAPI application.
 This middleware ensures that each request operates with a fresh context for global variables.